Sarayu99/Reddit_Project/askscience/README_askscience.md

 This folder contains all the programs and output files for the 'askscience' subreddit.
+I followed more or less a similar procedure for the 'science' subreddit.

 Code:<br>